Fashion styles, high quality, and comfortable.

-To properly disinfect your scrubs, you will need to send the load of scrubs through two wash cycles.
+To properly disinfect your scrubs, you will need to send a load of scrubs through two wash cycles.

 First, turn all the scrubs inside out to prevent the scrubs from rubbing against each other and pilling.
-Then, send the scrubs through a regular or normal cycle with cold water and regular detergent.
-Make sure the load size is set to large or extra-large, even if the load size is small, because scrubs need plenty of room to move.
+Then, send the scrubs through a regular cycle with cold water and regular detergent.
+Make sure the load size is set to large or extra-large, even if the load size is small because scrubs need plenty of room to move.

 Next, after all stains are removed, you may begin the second washing step. disinfect the scrubs using bleach.
-To begin this second step in the washing process, add 3/4 cup of color-safe bleach to your washing machine’s built in bleach dispenser and wash the load on the normal or regular setting with hot water.
+To begin this second step in the washing process, add 3/4 cup of color-safe bleach to your washing machine’s built-in bleach dispenser and wash the load on the normal setting with hot water.
 After you have completed both steps in the washing process, dry your scrubs on the highest heat setting for at least 30 minutes.
 This will kill even more bacteria.